ulalou/minimuxer/README.md

 SideStore communicates with minimuxer through C bindings called by Swift.
 If you are unsure on how to pass arguments to functions this way, check the currently implemented functions for examples.

-As of February 19th, minimuxer is included in SideStore as a prebuilt static library, built by GitHub Actions.
+As of February 20th, minimuxer is included in SideStore as a prebuilt static library, built by GitHub Actions.
 Previously, it was included in SideStore as an Xcode project using cargo-xcode, but this made build times very long.

-To build minimuxer for iOS and include it in SideStore, use [build_and_copy_to_sidestore.sh](./build_and_copy_to_sidestore.sh).
-If you have SideStore cloned to a different location than `../SideStore`, just run it with a modified `SIDESTORE_REPO` variable.
+To build minimuxer for iOS and copy it to the SideStore repo, use the Makefile.
+Example: `make copy SIDESTORE_REPO="../SideStore"`